News and Updates

 Most large manufacturers (Dell, HP, Lenovo) do a decent job of providing drivers that can be used with MDT.
 Should you have difficulty with them you can use the Microsoft Update Catalog to search for and download the specific drivers that Windows Update installs and use them with MDT.
 Once you have the drivers you require, we need to add them to MDT.

 - Right click on the folder you just created and create folders for each driver type you’ll be adding, eg. Graphics, Chipset, Bluetooth.
-NOTE: This is just for tidyness and isn’t required for the drivers to be installed.
+NOTE: This is just for tidiness and isn’t required for the drivers to be installed

 If you have many different manufacturers and models then this process can be quite tedious.
 I’ve created a PowerShell script to automate the process, it’s on my GitHub here.
 It requires some documentation which I will provide in a separate post.